nydasco/data-pipeline-demo/README.md

 # data-pipeline-demo
-A demonstration of an ELT (Extract, Load, Transform) pipeline using Polars to store data in DeltaTables.
+A demonstration of an ELT (Extract, Load, Transform) pipeline using Polars to store data in DeltaTables within local S3 object storage.

 Run `docker-compose up` to start MinIO